Published: October 30, 2020 | Updated: November 4, 2020 | Posted by: Venus Zoleta | Government Services

 To get the 5% senior citizen discount on groceries, seniors must bring their OSCA purchase booklet when they shop in supermarkets, convenience stores, and drug stores.
 Sari-sari stores, cooperative stores, wet markets, and talipapa are exempted from giving the special discount.

-The Department of Transportation and LTFRB require ride-hailing services in the Philippines to provide the mandatory 20% discount to their senior customers.
+The Department of Transportation and LTFRB require ride-hailing services in the Philippines like Grab to provide the mandatory 20% discount to their senior customers.

 Traveling to local destinations are made cheaper for seniors, as the country’s major airlines have been offering the 20% senior citizen discount and VAT exemption for online bookings since September 2017.
 AirAsia, Cebu Pacific, and Philippine Airlines are implementing this senior citizen discount on their websites and mobile apps.
 Previously, the discount applied only to over-the-counter purchases at physical airline ticketing offices.